 Between May 2020 and April 2021, 3C offered 116 online courses (see Chart 8.5).
-These courses were provided to teachers from all grade levels, either free (44) or at a minimal

-Chart 8.5: Number of courses offered by 3C
+These courses were provided to teachers from all grade levels, either free (44) or at a minimal cost (72).
+Although most of the courses were targeted at teachers (60), 3C also offered by open invitation specific courses to empower women entrepreneurs to thrive in the digital economy (29) and students who wanted to develop computational skills such as programming or coding (27).